cables-gl/cables_docs/md/4_export_embed/patch_backups/patch_backups.md

 ### Restoring / Managing Backups

-To restore a backup that you downloaded, you can simply import the backup as described above.
+To restore a backup that you downloaded, you can simply [import the backup](../import/import) to create a new patch.
 For any automatic or manual backups created on cables.gl you can select "Restore to new patch" from the list of backups.
 Doing this will create a new patch with the same rules applied as described for imports above.